Undergraduate Clinical Research Internship Program

 - Students will have the opportunity to interact socially and academically with students participating in other Vanderbilt Summer Science Academy programs.

-- The Program is limited to U.S. citizens earning a four-year undergraduate degree at an accredited US college or university.
+- The Program is limited to U.S. citizens (or persons having U.S. Permanent Resident status) earning a four-year undergraduate degree at an accredited US college or university.

 - Applying students must have a cumulative GPA of 3.5 or greater on a 4.0 scale.

-- Preference is given to candidates with prior research experience and who have taken advance science courses.
+- Preference is given to candidates with prior research experience and who have taken advanced science courses.